Haringey Sixth Form College

 Haringey Sixth Form College (previously Haringey Sixth Form Centre) is a mixed sex sixth form college located in the Tottenham area of the London Borough of Haringey, United Kingdom.

 The college offers a range of vocational programmes of study including BTECs, and a small number of A-level courses, for students aged 16–19.
-It also provides teaching of English as an additional language to non-English speaking students aged 14–16 who have been excluded from secondary school.

 As of 2020, the college has a 'Requires improvement' rating from the statutory inspectorate, Ofsted.